 Avastin is approved to treat metastatic colorectal cancer (mCRC) for:

-Avastin is not approved for use after the primary treatment of colon cancer that has not spread to other parts of the body.
+Avastin is not approved for use after surgery was used as the primary treatment in patients with colon cancer which has not spread to other parts of the body.

 Avastin, used with interferon alfa, is approved to treat metastatic kidney cancer (mRCC).

 Avastin, in combination with paclitaxel and cisplatin or paclitaxel and topotecan, is approved to treat persistent, recurrent, or metastatic cancer of the cervix.

 Avastin, in combination with carboplatin and paclitaxel, followed by Avastin alone, is used for the treatment of patients with advanced (Stage III or IV) epithelial ovarian, fallopian tube, or primary peritoneal cancer following initial surgery.